 An authentic leader is more interested in empowering employees than in money or personal power, and is guided by compassion and heart in everything they do.
 While many authentic leaders may have natural abilities, anyone can become an authentic leader through hard work and developing their leadership qualities.
 Authentic leaders are dedicated to continued personal growth and committed to building lasting relationships and strong organizations.

 The Servant Leadership Style

 Lao Tzu once said “A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say we did this ourselves“.
 The servant leadership style is a concept that focuses on the Leaders serving the group first and the principles of leadership second.
 The leader of the group becomes an administrator for the group as opposed to a policy maker or disciplinarian.
 It can be easy to dismiss servant leadership as offering no direction.
 But the servant leadership style offers several advantages that you should consider.

-Leaders that use the servant leadership style tend to gain a great deal of respect and trust from their employees, and generate strong positive feelings between management and employees that the servant leadership style promotes translate into a high sense of morale.
+One can choose from a number of leadership styles, Leaders that choose the servant leadership style tend to gain a great deal of respect and trust from their employees, and generate strong positive feelings between management and employees that the servant leadership style promotes translate into a high sense of morale.
 When employees are satisfied with their jobs and their company, workplace productivity rises.

 The Transformational Leadership Style

 Transformational leadership is often identified as the single most effective style.
 This style was first described during the late 1970s and later expanded upon by researcher Bernard M. Bass.
 Some of the key characteristics of his style of leadership are the abilities to motivate and inspire followers and to direct positive changes in groups.
 Transformational leaders tend to be emotionally intelligent, energetic, and passionate.
 They are not only committed to helping the organization achieve its goals, but also to helping group members fulfill their potential.